jwmtechwriting/grc/grc.md

 # Introduction

-The VGCC, Video Game Condition Code, is a condensed text string intended to denote the general status, details, and repair history of consumer video game consoles, software, and peripherals.
-It is intended for use by collectors, curators, retailers, resellers and enthusiasts, for any use case where a standardized way of representing the history and condition of video game paraphernalia would be beneficial.
+The Video Game Condition Code (VGCC) is a condensed text string intended to denote the general status, details, and repair history of consumer video game consoles, software, and peripherals.
+The target user base is  composed of collectors, curators, retailers, resellers, and enthusiasts.
+The VGCC can be applied in cases where a standardized method for representing the history and condition of video game paraphernalia would be beneficial.

 ## The Need for a Standard